kegkeg10/kegkeg10/README.md

 * 🚀  I'm currently working on Data Algorithms
 * 🧠  I'm learning TypeScript
 * 🤝  I'm open to collaborating on Projects
-* ⚡  I Am Nightwing
+* ⚡  I Am The Flash

 ### Skills